melisamehe/melisamehe/README.md

 ### 👩‍💻 About Me

-- 🎓 Computer Engineering student passionate about web technologies and Ai
+- 🎓 Computer Engineering student passionate about web technologies and AI
 - 🧠 Experienced in MERN stack, ROS2, and AI-based applications
 - 🌍 Currently exploring agentic AI systems and real-world automation projects
 - 💬 Open to collaborations and innovative ideas!